 Videos can be some of the best resources for learning Italian: you hear how the words are spoken, helping you to improve your pronunciation and your listening skills.

-Of course, it goes without saying, it is not when you are listening something in the background while doing your cleanings on Saturday morning that you will magically memorize new words.
-Listening must be active in order to produce long-lasting and valuable results.
+Of course, it is not when you are listening to something in the background while doing your cleanings on Saturday morning that you will magically memorize new words.
+Listening must be active to produce long-lasting and valuable results.

 In my case, for instance, I like studying French and I like to have a healthy lifestyle.
-I have also a very busy schedule: why not matching my two passions together?
+I also have a hectic schedule: why not matching my two passions together?
 Once a week I watch an episode of one of my favorite French YouTuber who talks about eating and living healthy.

 Saving time and squeezing two hobbies on the same slot is not the only advantage of using youtube as a learning resource.
-In fact, YouTubers almost always use a day-to-day vocabulary and idioms that will let you learn the language that Italians actually speak.
+YouTubers almost always use a day-to-day vocabulary and idioms that will let you learn the language that Italians speak.
 Besides, many channels have a subtitle option.

-I thought a list of some of the most popular Italian YouTubers would be beneficial for some of you.
+I thought a list of some of the most fampous Italian YouTubers would be beneficial for some of you.
 For sure, there are dozens of other popular YouTubers that I don’t know about.
-This is just a short list showing some of the channels I like to visit or use during my courses form time to time.
+This is just a short list showing some of the channels I like to visit or use during my courses from time to time.